randysongEXE/UIL-CompSci-Team-Challenges/README.md

 7. Trail of Primes (hard) - breadth first search
 8. Fastest Flight (hard) - dijkstra's algorithm

-Special thanks to the Hebron Computer Science and UIL Competition Club president Ravi Shah for this opportunity.
+Special thanks to the Hebron Computer Science and UIL Competition Club vice president Ravi Shah for this opportunity.